Vivo is finally launching a new mid-range phone Vivo Y70 on the European market and we can now see if it will outrun its rivals in Xiaomi or Huawei.

-The Vivo Y70 kicks off on Android 10 with FunTouch OS launcher, which design is unlike One UI or EMUI very much like the one in the native Android 10 with very little changes to its style, such as animation controls.
+The Vivo Y70 kicks off on Android 10 with FunTouch OS launcher, which design is unlike One UI or EMUI very much like the one in the native Android 10 with very few changes to its style, such as animation controls.
 There also aren’t many pre-installed applications and you can get rid of most of them if you don’t intend to use them.

 Vivo Y70: Camera and video

-At the back of the Vivo Y70, you will find a trio camera module with a 48MP main sensor with f/1.8 aperture and two accompanying lenses for bokeh effect and macro with 2MP (f/2.4) sensors.
+At the back of the Vivo Y70, you will find a trio camera module with a 48MP main sensor with f/1.8 aperture and two accompanying lenses for the bokeh effect and macro with 2MP (f/2.4) sensors.

 The 16MP (f/2.0 aperture) selfie camera is built into a small rounded notch in the middle of the screen.

 Needless to say that this is a mid-range phone and the camera expectations cannot be unreasonably high. during good lighting conditions the photos come out very well, don’t suffer from blurry edges or any extensive image noise.
 Photos are not always the brightest, which you can always edit in post-processing.
 Surely better than if they come out too bright with poor colours.